FREQUENTLY ASKED QUESTIONS:

 "I'm new to Shakespeare fandom and I'd like to know more.
 Where do you recommend I start?"

 One of the real joys of this project is getting the uninitiated interested in Shakespeare.
 I find many of Kenneth Branagh's Shakespeare films accessible, particularly Much Ado About Nothing (yes, I'm biased), it's a good start.
 But don't overlook the opportunity to see Shakespeare theatre in your own community.
 Jump in blind!
-See a performance and support your local arts scene.
+Catch a performance and support your local arts scene.

 "So, you must be just the world's biggest fan of The Big Lebowski, huh?"